OlivierSohn/hamazed/BACKLOG.md

 - have several lists of animations
   - each list has a different collision function:
     - world
-    - world (inner walls only)
+    - world (inner walls only) + terminal
-    - terminal
+    - terminal only
   - or keep one list but animation passes a parameter to function to say which check to do ... how could this parameter depend on the sequence of the animation? could it be preapplied?
   - applications :